 Each click moves the sprite down.

 If you click these blocks repeatedly,

 Next, program the computer to run these blocks in order.

-To fix this, code the sprite to “wait” between actions.
+To fix this, program the computer to wait between actions.

 Click to try it out.